Ashford International railway station: International station

-In 2018, it was announced that the international platforms would undergo a £10m refurbishment to make them compatible with Eurostar's units, branded as Eurostar e320, as well as to allow other operators to use the station.
+In 2018, it was announced that the international platforms would undergo a £10 million refurbishment to make them compatible with Eurostar's units, branded as Eurostar e320, as well as to allow other operators to use the station.
 The first Eurostar e320 stopped at Ashford on 3 April, with the Secretary of State for Transport, Chris Grayling, and the MP for Ashford, Damian Green, on board.
 No other e320s stopped at Ashford International because of a technical fault until January 2020.

 Closure

-In September 2020, Eurostar announced that due to the ongoing COVID-19 pandemic and subsequent collapse in ticket revenue (down by 90%), both Ebbsfleet and Ashford International stations would not be served by Eurostar services until at least 2022.
+In September 2020, Eurostar announced that due to the ongoing COVID-19 pandemic and subsequent collapse in ticket revenue, (Note: Revenue had reduced by 90% compared to the previous year.) both Ebbsfleet and Ashford International stations would not be served by Eurostar services until at least 2022.
 In September 2021, Eurostar confirmed that services would not resume until 2023, despite complaints by local politicians that this was "bad for Kent".
 Eurostar stated that they will resume services when commercially sensible to do so, as they will initially "focus on destinations where demand is highest".

-A further update in August 2022 confirmed that the station (along with Ebbsfleet International) would likely not open until at least 2025.
+A further update in August 2022 confirmed that the station, along with Ebbsfleet International, would likely not open until at least 2025.
 Additional processing work caused by Brexit has also contributed to suspension of services.
-At the start of 2024, Eurostar re-iterated services would not run from Ashford for the entire year, with the following year to be reviewed at a later date.
+At the start of 2024, Eurostar reiterated that services would not run from Ashford for the entire year, with the following year to be reviewed at a later date.

-In 2022, the Members of Parliament for Ashford and Dartford, Damian Green and Gareth Johnson, met with Eurostar's CEO to persuade re-starting services, but described the meeting as "frustrating".
-The Transport Minister, Huw Merriman was a regular Eurostar passenger and supported their positions.
+In 2022, the MPs for Ashford and Dartford, Damian Green and Gareth Johnson, met with Eurostar's chief executive to persuade it to restart services, but described the meeting as "frustrating".
+The Transport minister, Huw Merriman, was a regular Eurostar passenger and supported their positions.
 Local residents have complained that the stopping of international services has harmed Ashford and caused decline in the local area.

 In 2023, the Bring Back Eurostar Group was formed, campaigning to reintroduce the services.
 A related petition attracted 23,000 signatures by June, and 36,000 by October.
-Local councillor Derek Murphy said they were attempting to lobby the British Embassy in Paris and Brussels for a change.
+Local councillor, Derek Murphy, said they were attempting to lobby the British Embassies in Paris and Brussels for a change.

 Virgin Trains have announced plans to compete with Eurostar, which obtained Government approval in 2025.
 A representative said that their services would stop at Ashford if the station was open.